 The region of present day Syria, Lebanon, Israel, Palestine and Jordan was amongst the earliest areas – perhaps even THE earliest – to experience a shift away from the hunter-gatherer to the farming lifestyle.
 However, it was not here but in the great river valleys of Mesopotamia and Egypt that urban, literate civilizations first developed.

 The people of Syria were soon affected by the rise of civilizations elsewhere in the Middle East.
-Already in the 3rd millennium, trade routes connecting the two main centres of civilization of Mesopotamia and Egypt ran through Syria.
+Already in the 3rd millennium, trade routes connecting the two main centers of civilization of Mesopotamia and Egypt ran through Syria.

 Two main trade routes were used at this time.
 Both came into Syria from Mesopotamia via the Euphrates valley, where the ancient trading city of Aleppo grew up.
 One then ran through northern Syria to the coast, where Egyptian trading ships called at the ports of Ugarit and Byblos.
 The other route took traders down the Jordan valley through Palestine, via such towns as Damascus and Jericho.